Stewart Factor, Chair

 On September 3, 2013, The Movement Disorder Society officially changed its name to the International Parkinson and Movement Disorder Society, in order to recognize the growing importance of Parkinson’s disease care and research within the field of Movement Disorders.

-The MDS Oral Histories Project aims to capture personal accounts of advances in the field of Movement Disorders.
+The MDS Oral Histories Project captures personal accounts from MDS members of advances in the field of Movement Disorders.
 The Archives Committee invites you to read and listen to our interviews, and suggest persons for future consideration.